Donnie Wahlberg Net Worth: $25 Million (approx.)

 |Nationality:||United States of America|

-Donnie Wahlberg is an American actor, singer and producer who has a net worth of $25 million.
-He first became known as a member of the boy band New Kids on the Block.
-He is also an actor and entrepreneur.
+Donnie Wahlberg net worth is around $25 million.
+Donnie Wahlberg first became known as a member of the boy band New Kids on the Block.
+Donnie Wahlberg is also an actor and entrepreneur.

 Donnie Wahlberg Blue Bloods Salary:

-In early seasons of the show, Donnie earned $60,000 per episode, roughly $1.3 million per season.
-In recent years his per episode salary has been $150,000, which works out to roughly $3.3 million per season.
+Donnie Wahlberg earned $60,000 per episode, roughly $1.3 million per season in the first few seasons.
+Donnie Wahlberg salary per episode is around $150,000, which works out to roughly $3.3 million per season in the last few years.

 |Born||Donald Edmond Wahlberg Jr.|